Carolina Academy: History

 Carolina High School moved to its current location in 2006.
 The new facility was part of a district-wide building plan that aimed to improve Greenville County Schools.
 This offered Carolina High School a brighter atmosphere, updated systems (such as new HVACs), dedicated laboratory spaces, dedicated music rooms, dedicated band rooms, and two gymnasiums.
+The previous building was demolished and a baseball field was constructed in its place.

 The former school building was opened in September 1956.
 Carolina High School was a segregated school until 1968.
 Gwendolyn Dandy McGowens, a social studies teacher, was the first African-American teacher on the Carolina Academy staff.